 Recordat’s sound does not fall under a specific genre, it can rather be described as experimental and bold sonic narratives with eerie tendencies and is largely based on attentive listening to the mysterious series of relation and encounter.

 Recordat is a group of artists, art researchers and curious minds that share a profound love and appreciation for sound and an ever-evolving quest to challenge their current realities, individually and collectively.
-Led by Ibrahim Owais and Basel Naouri, Recordat is currently in the process of solidifying its new base in Berlin and expanding its network of collaborators to transcend all geo and sociopolitical borders.
+Led by Ibrahim Owais and Basel Naouri, Recordat is currently in the process of expanding its network of collaborators to transcend all geo and sociopolitical borders.

 Recordat started out as a series of recording sessions for friends that share live experimental music in a cozy setup in Palestine and Jordan.
 Shortly after, the project moved to Berlin and began integrating with its’ progressive music scene through creating a series of unique and intimate events that highlighted musicians from across the Mediterranean and introduced them to Berlin's diverse audience.
 The events grew bigger and the community stronger, until the moment a global pandemic was now the one to challenge our realities.